 Finding the right expert in short sales is key to guiding you through these atypical real estate transactions.
 An expert’s presence can ease the burden on the seller and clarify situations between parties to provide a smooth closing.

 Short sales resurfaced as a trend from 2008-12, during the recovery stage of the Great Recession.

 Short sales during this time were the result of the financial fallout through massive inflated real estate prices and the lack of job opportunities for the unemployed and underemployed homeowners.

 Short sales were homeowners’ alternative to foreclosure sales when a given mortgage was greater than the amount of the property value that encumbered their home.

 Is a Short Sale Similar to a Foreclosure?

 A short sale is the lesser of two evils when compared to a foreclosure.

-In the end, short sales are voluntary, while a foreclosure is forced.
+Short sales are voluntary, while a foreclosure is forced.

 Who Benefits from a Short Sale?

-With any transaction, a good deal is never guaranteed.
+As with any transaction, a good deal is never guaranteed.